 USCIS Clarifies Period of Authorized Stay for P-1S Essential Support Personnel of Individual Athletes

-updating the Adjudicator’s Field Manual (AFM) to clarify the period of authorized stay granted to essential support personnel (P-1S) is consistent with DHS regulations.
+USCIS is updating the Adjudicator’s Field Manual (AFM) to clarify the period of authorized stay granted to essential support personnel (P-1S) is consistent with DHS regulations.
 Although individual athletes (P-1A) may be granted an initial period of up to 5 years of validity, essential support personnel can only be granted an initial period of time determined by USCIS to be necessary to complete the event not to exceed 1 year.
 The exception to the 1 year rule is the period for an extension of status petition if filed to continue or complete the same event or activity as essential support personnel (P-1S) of a P-1A individual athlete.
 In the event of a request for extension of status, a P-1S extension may be approved for a period of up to 5 years, for a total period not to exceed 10 years, so long as the request is to continue or complete the same event or activity for a beneficiary who is in the US in P-1S status at the time the petition for extension is filed.
 This exception is not available for extension of status requests filed for consulate notification.

 Nepal and Honduras TPS Holders to Retain Status pending final disposition in Ramos v.
 Nielsen

-announced that it will not enforce or implement the decision to terminate TPS status for Nepal and Honduras pending the resolution of the Ramos v.
+DHS announced that it will not enforce or implement the decision to terminate TPS status for Nepal and Honduras pending the resolution of the Ramos v.
 Nielsen appeal or by other order of the court.
 As a result, DHS will extend the validity of TPS-related documentation, including employment authorization, for Nepalese TPS beneficiaries through March 24, 2020, and TPS designation for Honduras remains in effect through January 5, 2020.
 TPS designations for Nepal and Honduras must remain individually eligible for TPS status.

 Status on L-1 Adjudications at Ports of Entry for Canadian Citizens

-reported, various ports of entries (POEs) throughout Canada have been refusing to adjudicate any L-1 Blanket or individual petitions considered an L-1 renewal or extension of status.
+As previously reported, various ports of entries (POEs) throughout Canada have been refusing to adjudicate any L-1 Blanket or individual petitions considered an L-1 renewal or extension of status.
 This practice began in December 2018 and has been growing nationally across POEs.
 In April 2019, the American Immigration Lawyers Association’s (AILA) CBP Liaison Committee met with CBP Headquarters to discuss the ongoing issues at the border.
 CBP confirmed that commuter/intermittent L-1s did not fall within the definition of extension and could be processed as an initial or extended period of stay reasoning that these petitions are not subject to the regulatory time limitations.
 CBP will be clarifying this new policy with respect to commuter/intermittent L-1s to the field.
 However, no further progress has been made as to the adjudication of the extension of L-1 Blanket or individual petitions.
 We will continue to monitor the status of these adjudication at the Border and will provide updates as we receive them.
 In the meantime, anyone seeking to extend their L-1 at the Border must contact their immigration counsel prior to attempting to extend their status.

 June 2019 Visa Bulletin Shows Significant Retrogression for EB-1 India